-The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What investment strategy does this financial product follow?

 This sub-fund pursues a strategy based on equities as main investment strategy.
 At least 51% of the sub-fund's assets are invested in equities of international issuers.
 Up to 20% may be invested in interest-bearing securities.
 Further details regarding the main investment strategy are specified in the Special Section of the Sales Prospectus.
 The sub-fund's assets are predominantly allocated into investments that comply with the defined standards in respect to the promoted environmental and social characteristics as described in the following sections.
-The sub-fund's strategy in relation to the promoted environmental or social characteristics is integral part of the ESG assessment methodology, which is continuously monitored via the sub-fund's investment guidelines.
+The sub-fund's strategy in relation to the promoted environmental and social characteristics is integral part of the DWS ESG assessment methodology, which is continuously monitored via the sub-fund's investment guidelines.